mirumee/ariadne-website/docs/intro.md

 ## Validating schema

 Ariadne provides the `gql` utility function to validate schema.
-It that takes a single argument: a GraphQL string, like the following example.
+It that takes a single argument, a GraphQL string, like the following example:

 ```python
 from ariadne import gql